XisHungry/darknet/README.md

 - std::string GPS; is to declare GPS variable as string
 - ifstream FileGPS("GPS.txt"); is to initialize the text file containing GPS data
-- FileGPS >> GPS; is to store the GPS data from the text file into the GPS variable declared above.
+- FileGPS >> GPS; is to store the GPS data from the text file into the GPS variable declared above
-- putText(m, GPS, Point(0, 470), FONT_HERSHEY_SIMPLEX, 0.4, CV_RGB(199, 21, 133), 0.1); is to set the parameters for insert GPS data into the frame.
+- putText(m, GPS, Point(0, 470), FONT_HERSHEY_SIMPLEX, 0.4, CV_RGB(199, 21, 133), 0.1); is to set the parameters for insert GPS data into the frame

 ## 4. Results
 Upon detection, a pink boundary box will appear for visual impact.
 When the pink boundary box appears, a screenshot will be made and stored to a specified directory for further analysis.
 A beeping sound will be produced as well for auditory impact.